Battle of the Nudes (engraving)

 The Battle of the Nudes or Battle of the Naked Men, probably dating from 1465–1475, is an engraving by the Florentine goldsmith and sculptor Antonio del Pollaiuolo which is one of the most significant old master prints of the Italian Renaissance.
 The engraving is large at 42.4 x 60.9 cm, and depicts five men wearing headbands and five men without, fighting in pairs with weapons in front of a dense background of vegetation.
 All the figures are posed in different strained and athletic positions, and the print is advanced for the period in this respect.
 The style is classicizing, although they grimace fiercely, and their musculature is strongly emphasized.
 An effective and largely original return-stroke engraving technique was employed to model the bodies, with delicate and subtle effect.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Battle of the Nudes (engraving)" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Battle of the Nudes (engraving)" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools